udohsolomon/aws_openvpn_cfn/README.md

 - __traffic routing options:__ __gateway/TCP443 (HTTPS)__ or VPC only/UDP443,

-- __anonymous:__ no VPN log files on servers, use local+AWS DNS server forced through the tunnel,

 - __fast caching DNS:__ caching dnsmasq installed and used on server side, pushed to VPN client,

 - seamless teardown with AWS Lambda,